Andrew Hockton

 cases & work of note

 Andrew is regularly instructed in high profile cases involving medical practitioners.
-Recent examples are:
+Some notable examples are:

 • R v B (GP –two counts of sexual assault)